Neidley/Neidley.github.io/about.md

 I left retail to learn Full-Stack Software Development because I love learning, creating, and analytical thinking.

-My past experiences team experiences as a manager gave me the invaluable skills of creating an action plan, tracking successful sales behaviors, and celebrating small successes everyday.
+My past experiences as a managing a team gave me the invaluable skills of creating how to create action plans, identifying successful behaviors, and the importance of celebrating small successes everyday.

 Everyday I code, I get to learn and create something new everyday and feed my natural curiosity.

 I have created 9 projects in the last 9 months since I began this journey.

-Most recently using **Google’s Vision API**, I created an app called Landmark Discoveries that allows users to save images of landmarks and provides a link to Wikipedia.
+Most recently using **Google’s Vision API** and **Amazon Web Services**, I created an app called Landmark Discoveries that allows users to identify and save images of landmarks and provides a link to Wikipedia.
 [Landmark Discoveries](https://landmark-discoveries.herokuapp.com/users/sign_up)

 {:.center}
 <img src="/img/landmark_discoveries1.png" alt="Landmark Discoveries" style="width: 450px;"/>